Applying for Optional Practical Training

 - Post-completion OPT which is full-time after completion of the degree or all required coursework.

-- 17 month extension for students with degrees in Science, Technology, Engineering, and Mathematics (STEM fields).
+- 24-month STEM extension for students with degrees in Science, Technology, Engineering, and Mathematics (STEM fields).
 You must have a job with an employer that uses the E-verify system.

 To obtain Optional Practical Training under any category, you must have completed one academic year in full-time status and currently hold F-1 status.

 To obtain pre-completion OPT you must apply no sooner than 90 days before beginning employment.

 To obtain post-completion OPT, U.S. Citizenship and Immigration Services (USCIS) must have received your application no later than 60 days following completion of the degree and no sooner than ninety (90) days prior to the date of completion of the degree or required course work.

 To obtain the 24-month STEM extension USCIS must receive your application no later than the date your current EAD card expires, but no sooner than 90 days prior to the date the EAD card expires.
 As long as the application is received prior to the expiration or the current EAD, you can continue working on the receipt notice for the STEM OPT application for 180 days.

 We encourage all students to make an application no later than the program completion date.
 The date of completion of the degree is not necessarily the date you participate in graduation ceremonies or the end of the semester.
 Graduate students may complete the requirements for a degree any day of the year.
 Your lawful F-1 status expires 60 days after the date you complete your degree requirements.
 You are expected to leave the country by that date unless you have filed a timely application for Optional Practical Training or a status change which will allow you to remain in the U.S.